emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 It is RECOMMENDED that client implementations and deployments authenticate TEAP servers if at all possible.
-Authenticating the server means that a PAC can be provisioned securely with no chance of an attacker eaves-dropping on the connection.
+Authenticating the server means that a client can be provisioned securely with no chance of an attacker eaves-dropping on the connection.

 ### Channel Binding